 The following activities were identified as the high priority deliverables for the Observations WG, in 2017:

-Completion of the GCW regulatory material for approval in 2018, e.g. Best practices Guide, GCW Primer, addressing all cryosphere components;
+Completion of the GCW regulatory material for approval in 2018, e.g. Best practices Guide, GCW Primer, addressing all cryosphere components.

-Completion of the evaluation of 2016 proposed stations, for submission to EC PHORS, and complete assessment of new submissions.
+Completion of the evaluation of 2016 proposed stations, for submission to EC PHORS-7, and complete assessment of new submissions.

-Finalise the minimum observing program for all cryosphere components.
+Finalise the minimum observing program for all cryosphere components as soon as possible.

 Development of the Metadata vocabulary, ensure consistency of terminology used for the minimum observing program for the GCW observing network.